MicrosoftDocs/fabric-docs/docs/data-factory/pricing-dataflows-gen2.md

 ## Changes to Microsoft Fabric workload consumption rate

 Consumption rates are subject to change at any time.
 Microsoft will use reasonable efforts to provide notice via email and in-product notification.
-Changes are effective on the date stated in the [Release Notes](/release-plan/) and the [Microsoft Fabric Blog](https://blog.fabric.microsoft.com/en-US/blog/).
+Changes are effective on the date stated in the [Release Notes](/release-plan/) and the [Microsoft Fabric Blog](https://blog.fabric.microsoft.com/blog/).
 If any change to a Microsoft Fabric Workload Consumption Rate materially increases the Capacity Units (CU) required to use a particular workload, customers may use the cancellation options available for the chosen payment method.

 ## Manually compute estimated costs

-The following table can be utilized as a template to manually compute estimated costs for a Dataflows Gen2 refresh with staging disabled:
+The following table is a template to help you manually estimate costs for a Dataflows Gen2 refresh with staging enabled:

 |  |Standard Compute  |
 |---------|---------|